What is NJ STARS?

 NJ STARS is an initiative created by the State of New Jersey in 2004 that provides New Jersey’s top students with free tuition at their local community college.
 Any published information is subject to change based on the decision of the New Jersey State legislature.
 For updated information, please visit the NJ STARS website at www.njstars.net

 For more information on NJ STARS at Atlantic Cape, make an appointment to meet with our STARS representative on the Mays Landing campus or attend any Open House.
-Contact Linda McLeod, Assistant Director of College Recruitment, (609)343-5009 or (609)463-4774, ext.
+Contact Carol Fraone, (609) 343-5009 or (609) 463-4774, ext.
 5009, or by email to firstname.lastname@example.org.
 Contact us today!

 What are the requirements for NJ STARS?

-- Students must graduate in the top 15 percent of their high school class and declare a major at the community college.
+- Students must graduate in the top 15 percent of their high school class in either their junior or senior year and declare a major at the community college.

 - Students who meet the top 15 percent requirement must first apply for all other federal and state financial aid available to them by filing a Free Application for Federal Student Aid (FAFSA) and complete their file with HESAA (Higher Education Student Assistance Authority) annually within New Jersey's deadline.
 If a student receives financial aid, NJ STARS will cover the remaining cost of tuition.
 If a student is not eligible for financial aid, NJ STARS will cover the entire tuition.

 - Students must take at least 12 college credits per semester and will be allowed to take up to 18 credits each semester if they are able to handle the course load and wish to accelerate their graduation.

 - Students will be permitted to use summer sessions to maintain a 3.0 GPA at a community college and will be responsible for the tuition and fees.

 - Students must complete a rigorous series of high school courses as a first step toward eligibility, as determined by the New Jersey Higher Education in consultation with the New Jersey Commissioner of Education.